jon-fox/csc-640-marp-documentation/introduction.md

 One SQL injection bug can expose millions of records.
 Missing documentation means every new developer has to reverse-engineer your API.
 Skipping tests means production breaks and users lose trust.

 These aren't hypothetical problems.
 They happen constantly to teams that don't prioritize quality.

+---

+## HW4 Project Example

+Throughout this documentation, I use the [REST API PHP Server Project](https://github.com/jon-fox/rest-api-php-server-project) as a concrete example.
+This AI Agent Management API demonstrates quality principles through two implementations:

+- **Stage 1:** Raw PHP revealed the complexity and security challenges of manual implementation
+- **Stage 2:** Laravel migration showed how frameworks enforce quality practices and reduce errors

+The project proves these concepts work in practice, not just theory.